SOME PARTICIPANTS IN THE RAIDS ON FORT WILLIAM AND MARY

 Portsmouth

 Leader of Dec.
-14 raid; enters with White for parley with Cochran; Enters and guards Cochran, Dec.
-14. Langdon reported to Portsmouth on the progress of Sullivan's raid of the 15th and may have gone out to the fort at some point on that date or the morning of the 16th.
-Note: Later a NH Governor, US Senator, signer of the US Constitution, the Continental Congress' agent for maritime affairs in NH and the 1st president pro tempore of the US Senate.
+14 raid; enters with White for parley with Cochran; Guards Cochran, Dec.
+14. Langdon reported to Portsmouth on the progress of Sullivan's raid of the 15th.
+The version of Bennett's account found in Ballard Smith's generally questionable article in Harper's Monthly indicates that Langdon and Pickering went to New Castle with Sullivan on the 15th.
+Note: Later a NH Governor, US Senator, signer of the US Constitution, the Continental Congress’ agent for maritime affairs on the Piscataqua and the 1st president pro tempore of the US Senate.
+Declined appointment as Jefferson’s Secretary of the Navy and declined nomination as Vice President of the United States under Madison.
+A State of New Hampshire roadside historical marker in Portsmouth honors Langdon

 Cochran Dep.
 I; Seveay Dep.
 I; B. Rowell Dep.
 I; S. Rowell Dep.; Hall Dep.
 I; Griffiths Dep.; Bell's History of Exeter, p.
-240. Note: The version of Bennett's account found in Ballard Smith's generally questionable article in Harper's Monthly indicates that Langdon and Pickering went to New Castle with Sullivan on the 15th.
+240.

 Langmead, Henry